 The Mansion, Romulo Dr, Baguio, Benguet, Philippines

 Is the official summer residence of the President of the Philippines.
-The mansion is located in the summer capital of the country, Baguio, situated around 5,000 feet asl in the Cordillera Central Range of northern Luzon
+It is situated around 5,000 feet asl in the Cordillera Central Range of northern Luzon

 BAGUIO BOTALICAL GARDEN